nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/The Folder Rebellion.md

 > If **folders** can stop hogging all the attention and make room for **links** and **tags**, they can form an unbeatable trio…the best trio since Harry, Ron, and Hermione…the most balanced trio since rock, paper, scissors.

+- Abolishing folders completely is an over-correction, a knee-jerk reaction, a rebellion against the parents of our digital upbringing.
+- There are many ways to use folders, but the best way to add new ones is to allow their need to emerge slowly through using your system.

+> Structure has to be earned!

+If you find yourself thinking more than once that, “a folder would be perfect here,” then that’s your cue to try one out, and see if it can earn a long-term role.